 As one writer puts it, Nicholas Ferrar was simply “trying to find a fruitful via media between protestant and catholic understandings of what it is to be Christian.
 As a member of a reformed church he and his community were devoted to reading the scriptures in their own language, to sharing their faith, and to worshiping together in the beautiful services of the Book of Common Prayer.
 But he was also keen to preserve and explore the Catholic heritage of community life, the daily offices of prayer, and praise, the pattern of Benedictine work and prayer, rooted in the psalms and the gospels.”

 The community at Little Gidding continued for about 20 years after Nicholas Ferrar’s death, but finally disbanded in around 1657.
 A friend of mine, the late Tony Hodgson, with his wife and family, sought in the 1970s to re-establish a community at Little Gidding.
 Again, the community continued for a time, until disbanding.
-But the symbol and exemplar of Little Gidding lives on, and I hope provides some inspiration as we in Village Hope, along with many others, seek to build a community of prayer and service and share the Gospel with people in the villages and hamlets of Britain in our time.
+But the symbol and exemplar of Little Gidding lives on, and I hope provides some inspiration to us in Village Hope, and to all seeking to encourage, catalyse or build communities (real or virtual) of prayer, study and service in the villages and hamlets of Britain in our time.